thecliguy/get_cipher_suites/README.md

 target (URL, hostname, IP, etc) and return a list of supported SSL/TLS cipher suites.

-The resultant cipher suite list includes OpenSSL and IANA (Internet Assigned Numbers Authority) nomenclature.
-In order to achieve this the script has a dependency on the the official TLS Cipher Suites registry which is maintained by the IANA.
-Consequently the first time you run the script, you'll be prompted to download the registry as a CSV file.
+The resultant cipher suite list includes both OpenSSL and IANA (Internet Assigned Numbers Authority) nomenclature.
+Behind the scenes, this requires converting a cipher suite name from its OpenSSL nomenclature to its equivalent IANA name.
+If the installed version of the OpenSSL binary supports the `ciphers -stdname` parameter then this is used to perform the conversion, otherwise `convert_ossl_cipher_suite_name_to_iana.sh` is called which has a dependency on the the official TLS Cipher Suites registry which is maintained by the IANA.
+Consequently if the latter is used then the first time you run the script, you'll be prompted to download the registry as a CSV file.

 USAGE
 -----
 ```
-Usage:
 ./get_cipher_suites.sh -t <target> [-p <port_number>] [-n] [-v]

 Options: